MohitGoel92/Linear-Regression/README.md

  - R(w): Function of Estimated Parameter(s)
  - λ: Regularisation Strength Parameter (Lambda)

 Regularisation adds an (adjustable) regularisation strength parameter directly into the cost function.
 The lambda (λ) adds a penalty proportional to the size of the estimated model parameter, or a function of the parameter.
-The larger the λ is, the more we will penalise stronger parameters, the less complex our model will be as we try to minimise our function.
+The larger the λ, the more we will penalise stronger parameters and the less complex our model will be as we try to minimise our function.
+Increasing the cost function controls the amount of penalty.

+The regularisation strength parameter λ allows us to manage the complexity tradeoff:
+ - More regularisation introduces a simpler model or more bias (i.e. Higher λ => stronger penalty => simpler model).
+ - Less regularisation makes the model more complex and increases variance (i.e. Lower λ => weaker penalty => more complex model.

+If our model has overfit (variance is too high), regularisation can improve the generalisation error and reduce variance (better generalised fit).